aboros/butabot-agent/README.md

 }
 ```

+**Note**:
-**Note**: By default, the bot has no MCP servers configured and only has access to `WebSearch`, `WebFetch`, and `Skill` tools.
-This is a security-focused configuration that prevents filesystem access and command execution.
+- By default, the bot has no MCP servers configured and only has access to `WebSearch`, `WebFetch`, and `Skill` tools.
+- The agent's working directory is restricted to `/app/agent/workspace` for security.
+- If using a filesystem MCP server, configure it to access `/app/agent` (not the project root).

 ### 4. Create Slack App